-- Multiple secondary stand by servers are possible
+- Multiple secondary standby servers are possible

 - Low maintenance.

-Q #17.
-Can we take the full database backup in Log shipping?
+Q #17) Can we take the full database backup in Log shipping?

 Answer: Yes, we can take the full database backup.
 It won’t affect the log shipping.

-Q #18.
-What is an execution plan?
+Q #18) What is an execution plan?

-Q #19.
-What is Stored Procedure?
+Q #19) What is the Stored Procedure?

-Q #20.
-List the advantages of using Stored Procedures?
+Q #20) List the advantages of using Stored Procedures?

-Ans.Advantages of using Stored procedures are:
+Answer: Advantages of using Stored procedures are:

 - Stored procedure boosts application performance.

-- Stored procedures can be reuse.
+- They can be reused.

-- Stored procedures can encapsulate logic.
-You can change stored procedure code without affecting clients.
+- It can encapsulate logic.
+You can change the stored procedure code without affecting clients.

-- Stored procedures provide better security to your data.
+- They provide better security for your data.

-Q #21.
-What is identity in SQL?
+Q #21) What is identity in SQL?

-Q #22.
-What are the common performance issues in SQL Server?
+Q #22) What are the common performance issues in SQL Server?